rems-project/lem/doc/backend_isa.md

 ### Generating Isabelle Library
 Lem-generated Isabelle theories depend on some Lem-specific Isabelle theories as well as Isabelle versions of the Lem library.
 Calling `make isa-libs` in Lem's main directory generates these files in subdirectory `isa_lib`.
-In contrast to the HOL and OCaml libraries the generation of the libraries does not trigger automatic tests.
-If you want to check the sanity of the library, please use run
+In contrast to the HOL and OCaml libraries the generation of these libraries does not trigger automatic tests.
+If you want to check the sanity of the library, please use
 `make isa-lib-tests` in subdirectory library.
 This creates a directory `library/isa-build-dir` and the library auxiliary files within this directory.
 Moreover, there is a file `LemTests.thy`, which imports all other files and is therefore useful for testing all these files in Isabelle.